mhmzdev/devfolio/README.md

 ## 🔑 License
-- This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details
+- This package is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details

 ## 🧑 Author